dropseed/plain/bolt-stripe/README.md

 ## Views and URLs

-There are three Stripe-related views mixins in Forge:
+There are three Stripe-related views mixins in Bolt:

 - `StripeCheckoutView` - to create a checkout session and redirect to it (usually to start a new subscription)
 - `StripePortalView` - to create a customer portal and redirect to it